D10 (Atlantic)

 1945 - HMS RAJAH somewhere in the Pacific, her decks laden with US F6f-3s destined for Guam.

-RAJAH carried aircraft and personal from San Diego to Guam in the Mariana Islands, via Pearl Harbour.
-On her return passage to San Diego she carried passengers and evacuated injured US personnel.
-Her RN designation changed from D10 to R310 for service in the Pacific but this may not have been worn.
-She was to operate in this role for six months, and was returned to RN duties on July 7th 1945 when she sailed from San Diego for the Naval Operating Base at Norfolk.
+RAJAH carried aircraft and personnel from San Diego to Guam in the Mariana Islands, via Pearl Harbour.
+On her return passage to San Diego, she carried passengers and evacuated injured US personnel.
+Her RN designation changed from D10 to R310 for service in the Pacific, but she may not have worn it.
+She was to operate in this role for six months and was returned to RN duties on July 7th 1945, when she sailed from San Diego for the Naval Operating Base at Norfolk.
 She reached Norfolk on July 23rd and embarked the personnel and 18 Corsair aircraft of 1853 squadron for passage to the UK.
 RAJAH sailed (probably not in convoy since the war in Europe was over) on July 28th bound for the Clyde, arriving there on August 5th.

 HMS RAJAH was one of six RN CVEs (along with ATHELING, RANEE, QUEEN, PATROLLER and FENCER) selected for conversion for Naval Trooping, these ships were to be employed bringing military personnel from the Far East back to the UK and some commonwealth countries.
 Once her passengers and cargo were disembarked RAJAH went upstream to Meadowside Quay for her conversion to a troop ship; this work was undertaken by Messrs Alex Stevens Ltd. During this period almost all of the ship-s company were drafted off the ship and a scaled down complement arrived to man her.
 The work consisted of converting the hangar deck into accommodation spaces; about 600 bunks were installed along with additional mess decks and heads.
 When the work was completed on November 13th RAJAH left Meadowside Quay and moved downstream to X4 buoy off Rosneath Patch where she was to store ship, and carry out post conversion trials.